 Causes of Senior Dog Diarrhea

-The intestinal tract of elderly dogs can be sensitive and react poorly in many circumstances.
+The gastrointestinal tract of elderly dogs can be sensitive and react poorly in many circumstances.
 That’s one reason why easily digestible senior dog foods—such as Nutro Ultra Senior Dry Dog Food—are a good choice for older dogs.

 If your old dog has diarrhea that appears to be acute and large bowel in origin, this condition is called colitis, and causes can include:

-- Eating garbage or spoiled food
+- Dietary indiscretion, such as eating garbage or spoiled food

 - An adverse reaction to fatty food, drugs or toxins